 What to do in the event of a fire?

-If there’s a fire in your home, you need to act quickly.
+If there’s a fire in your house or bungalow, you need to act quickly.
 Make sure you are prepared and follow these simple steps:

 - Plan your escape and make sure everyone knows the routine